osg-htc/technology/docs/software/git-software-development.md

     a point to include the ticket name in the title of the pull request.
     (By convention, we include this at the end of the title, in parentheses.)

+If there is no ticket associated with your changes, consider creating one (or asking an OSG software team member to create one) before submitting your pull request.

 #### Further reading

 There are a number of articles and guides for making good git commits and